The effective introduction of OXone

-The introduction of Oroox is divided into 4 phases.
-In the implementation specification, the specific requirements are collected, analyzed and sharpened using best practice examples.
-During the implementation, the system is adapted by configuration and interfaces.
+The introduction of OXone is divided into 4 phases.
+In the implementation specification, the specific requirements are collected, analysed and sharpened on the basis of best practice examples.
+During implementation, the system is adapted by means of configuration and interfaces.
 The subsequent quality assurance ensures that logic and processes comply with the specifications.
-In the final going live, the individual Oroox service is launched.
+In the final going live, the individual OXone service is launched.

 The 4 phases of implementation